fatmasevinck/enetLTS/paper/paper.md

 ## Example: Robust and Sparse Binary Regression \ (`family="binomial"`)

-In order to provide an example for binary regression, the response variable is re-organized.
+In order to provide an example for binary regression, the response variable is re-organized in this data, and the predictors are the same.
 If `mean(y)` is bigger than `0.5`, the response will be assigned to `1`, otherwise, the response will be assigned to `0`.

 ```R
 > y <- protein[, 92]